This story has been updated. It was originally published on February 3, 2020.

 We keep so much data and personal information on our little pocket computers that handing them over to others, even voluntarily, can seem like a potential invasion of privacy.
 But there’s really no point in feeling that way—both Android and iOS include useful built-in options that restrict what guests can and cannot do on your smartphone.
 Even when it’s unlocked.

-When the 5.0 Lollipop version of Android launched in 2014, the operating system included a feature called “screen pinning” that’s been a mainstay ever since.
-Essentially, this mode locks the phone’s user inside one specific app, so when a guest holds a screen-pinned phone, they cannot open other apps or change the settings unless they know the PIN.
-This is perfect for when you lend your phone to someone to make a call or hand it over to your kid so they can watch videos on YouTube.
+When the 5.0 Lollipop version of Android launched in 2014, the operating system included a feature called Screen Pinning that’s been a mainstay ever since.
+Essentially, this mode locks the phone’s user inside one specific app, so when a guest holds a screen-pinned phone, they cannot open other apps or change the settings unless they can unlock the phone.
+This is perfect for when you lend your device to someone to make a call or hand it over to your kid so they can watch videos on YouTube.

-To set up screen pinning, go to Settings and tap Security, then Advanced, and Screen pinning.
-Toggle the switch to On and make sure the option to always ask for a PIN before unpinning is set to On as well.
+To set up screen pinning, go to Settings and tap Security, then Advanced Settings, and App pinning.
+Toggle the switch next to Use app pinning and make sure the option to always ask for a PIN or unlock pattern before unpinning is set to On as well.

 If you want to take further precautions, or you have one friend or relative you’re constantly lending your device to, try out Android’s guest mode.
 This ability gives a frequent phone borrower their own user account, complete with independent apps, browser settings, and more.

 Think about it the way computers can host different users, where each one gets their own settings, files, and layout.
-The guest mode on your Android phone is just like that, and the person using it won’t be able to return to your account or access your files without your unlock code.
+The guest mode on your Android phone is just like that, and the person using it won’t be able to return to your account or access your files without you unlocking your device.

-To find guest mode, open Settings, then choose System, Advanced, and Multiple users.
+To find guest mode, open Settings, then choose System, Multiple users, and turn on the toggle switch.
 If there’s a specific person who borrows your phone a lot, you can give them their own named account by tapping Add user.
-Otherwise, just tap Guest to switch to a clean version of Android where no accounts are open.
+Otherwise, just tap Add Guest to switch to a clean version of Android where no accounts are open.

 Inside guest mode, users cannot send texts, make calls, or access the usual backup and reset features.
 However, the guest can sign into apps using their own accounts, and if they have Google credentials, they can access apps like Gmail and the Google Play Store.
 To return to your own account, go to the same Multiple users screen as before and enter your passcode.

 While guests could try to get into your account without your knowledge, they would have to get through the lock screen protection.
-Unless you already gave that away (if you did, change your password), you’ll still be the only one who can get back to your personal apps and have full control of your device.
+Unless you already gave that away (if so, change your password or set up biometrics), you’ll still be the only one who can get back to your personal apps and have full control of your device.